EithinP/Portfolio/_pages/about.md

   - /about.html
 ---

-Soon to be Aerospace Engineering Graduate
+Soon to be Aerospace Engineering Graduate.
+Passionate about manufacturing and design.

+Please Note: This website is currently underdevelopment.
+Apparently even with a Github template, coding your own website is fairly time intensive.
+Please check back for updates!

 Bio